This study programme starts in August.

 Letter of motivation: We ask all applicants to our programme to add a Letter of motivation where you elaborate on your interest in the programme, with reference to previous experiences from work and/or studies.
-Also, you may specify at which University you wish to be based: UiO or NTNU.
-We will do our best to accommodate your preferences.
 The letter should be no more than two pages.

 Ranking of applicants